sdatkinson/neural-amp-modeler/docs/source/tutorials/packed-training.rst

 audio, and training computes the loss for each prediction against that target before summing the losses.

+The simplified GUI and Colab trainers use a fixed packed WaveNet configuration automatically.
+This page covers configuring packed training directly with the full trainer.

 Packed training is a slimmable NAM training method, but it is different from the channel-slicing slimmable WaveNet method.
 Packed training keeps the submodels independent during training by using block-diagonal masked weights.